Apestein/nextflix/README.md

   ...
 </body>
 ```
+Edit: Now I'm using [OverlayScrollbars](https://kingsora.github.io/OverlayScrollbars/).
+I think this is the best solution.
+See my implementation [here](https://github.com/Apestein/nextflix/blob/main/src/components/overlay-scrollbar.tsx).

-9. For modal using [intercepting route](https://nextjs.org/docs/app/building-your-application/routing/intercepting-routes#modals).
+#### 9. For modal using [intercepting route](https://nextjs.org/docs/app/building-your-application/routing/intercepting-routes#modals).
 Follow next.js [official example(https://github.com/vercel-labs/nextgram).
 You can only use router.back() to close the modal as far as I know.
 By default when opening the intercepting modal, it will cause page to scroll either all the way up or down.
 To prevent this, set scroll={false} on Link.
-If you have a loading.tsx file for the modal it should go in the @modal folder [like this](<https://github.com/Apestein/nextflix/tree/main/src/app/(main)/%40modal>).
-You can see just how much of different intercepting modal makes vs normal modal by looking at my previous solution.
-[Previous](https://github.com/Apestein/nextflix/blob/normal-modal/src/components/show-card.tsx) vs [New](<https://github.com/Apestein/nextflix/blob/main/src/app/(main)/%40modal/(.)show/%5Bid%5D/page.tsx>)

 ```ts
 <Link
   href={`/show/${show.id}?mediaType=${